matthewm14p/CCHS_Band_CompetionWebsite/README.md

 1-21-20 - Today we brainstormed and asked for suggestions to make our homescreen - we redesigned the background image

 1-22-20 - today we created a wonderful creation.
 We finished the ideas for the schedule page while trey thought about the future.

+1-23-20 - today we worked on our staff page and davante helped us with styling our text